-Upon retirement, most District employees are entitled to a severance amount based on accumulated unused sick leave, age, years of service and wage rate at the date of retirement, as established by contracts with bargaining units or other employment contracts.
+Upon retirement, some District employees are entitled to a severance amount based on accumulated unused sick leave, age, years of service and wage rate at the date of retirement, as established by contracts with bargaining units or other employment contracts and reduced by the District's retirement matching contribution.
 These contracts establish the terms and amounts each retiree is eligible to receive and establish when this severance benefit vests, all of which may differ between each bargaining unit and employee group.
 In the fund financial statements, a liability is recorded for severance pay when the employee retires.
 In the government-wide financial statements, a liability is recorded for severance pay at the time the employee becomes eligible for retirement.